Black Disciples

 Teaching staff unequal treatment for black students – Often times when white and black students would conflict or even if black students would get in trouble in other ways black students were punished harsher.
 Sometimes black students were even accused of issues they were not part of.

 Unfair police treatment – As black residents became new in white neighborhoods, they were watched by police closer, questioned by police more frequently and questioned whenever a crime was committed without just cause.
-When fights between blacks and whites happened police would not arrest the whites and often brutally arrested blacks involved.
+When fights between blacks and whites happened police would not arrest the whites and often brutally beat and arrest blacks involved.

 These are just some of the behaviors that black residents faced in these changing communities.
 This is mostly lost history because these issues were often short lived because most whites took part in white flight rapidly and the racial issues were forgotten especially as groups like the Disciples ended up focusing more on conflicts with the rival Ranger groups.
 It is important to understand that the original cause was conflict between black and white even if it was within less than a one year duration.

 On the date of January 6, 1966, the Disciples began recruiting gangs more instead of just focusing on recruiting just individuals.
-He wanted these gangs to all call themselves “Disciple” while still maintaining their original name.
+Devil’s Disciples wanted these gangs to call themselves “Disciple” while still maintaining their original name.
 An example was when the Gonzatos became Gonzato Disciples when they agreed to be part of the Disciples as an alliance.
-The coalition expanded Disciple boundaries beyond the into the Bronzeville area.
-This put Disciples in the Ida B. Wells, Clarance Darrow projects, Wentworth Gardens, Stateway Gardens projects and heavily on the streets of Grand Boulvard and Douglas communities.
-Older gangs from these communities flipped to Disciples or attached their gangs to the Disciple name.
-In the Near South Side the Disciples moved into the Harold Ickes projects.
-This spreading of this nation did not gain much notoriety due to Disciples keeping their activity low key, therefore, you don’t read much about it in the history books.
-What you will read all about is how the rival Black P Stone nation spread all over the place after that nation was created in 1966 to have their own alliance.
+The coalition expanded Disciple boundaries beyond their usual areas and especially into the Bronzeville area.
+This also gave Disciples flexibility to open territory further north and west in the city, but beyond the south side Disciple influence would be weaker beyond the south side until Gangsters arrived later in the 60s.

 In 1966, the Disciples became heavily active in the community opening fund raisers, legitimate businesses, enforcing school policies to keep kids in school.
 Maybe some of that money went to illegal activities but a great deal of it went into helping the community.
 David Barksdale used his power for some good as can be seen.
 The Disciples were also tied to civil rights groups and fought against civil rights injustices.
-In that summer of 1966 Disciples even tried a peace treaty with the Rangers, this didn’t last but at least there was a large attempt.
+In that summer of 1966 Disciples even tried a peace treaty with the Rangers, this didn’t last but at least there was a large attempt to make it happen.
+In the year 1967, The Woodlawn Organization was awarded over $927,000 to be handed out to the Blackstone Rangers and the Black Disciples to operate job training centers for neighborhood youths in Woodlawn.
+All Disciples and Rangers were paid a salary to be instructors of this program despite the lack of training.
+Disciples received about $360,000 of this money for the program.
+In these programs there were both Disciple and Ranger instructors and students in these classrooms and sometimes gang fights and shootings happened in the classes.

 In the year 1967, The Woodlawn Organization was awarded over $927,000 to be handed out to the Blackstone Rangers and the Black Disciples to operate job training centers for neighborhood youths in Woodlawn.
 All Disciples and Rangers involved were paid a salary to be instructors of this program despite the lack of training.
 Disciples received about $360,000 of this money for the program.
 In these programs there were both Disciple and Ranger instructors and students in these classrooms.
 Sometimes gang fights and shootings happened in the classes.